 Not only does your home’s energy efficiency give you an indication about how efficiently your heating and cooling system is operating, but it gives you a means to save more money.
 Improving your home’s energy efficiency doesn’t have to be a massive, high-priced project.
 There are multiple simple ways to do it: replacing your furnace filters when they’re dirty, using a programmable thermostat and keeping lights and electronics off when they’re not in use.

 The efficiency of your HVAC system can be a game-changer when it comes to saving money on energy.
-The more severe winter and summer months in Des Moines mean your HVAC system will be working overtime, so now is the time to ensure it’s working efficiently.
+The harsher winter and summer months in Des Moines mean your HVAC system will be working harder, so now is the time to ensure it’s running efficiently.
 Your wallet will thank you.

-When evaluating the energy efficiency of your heating and cooling system, you need to bear in mind its age.
+When evaluating the energy efficiency of your heating and cooling system, you need to consider its age.
 In general, newer systems are considerably more efficient.
 Be sure to take that in consideration when it comes time to make repairs to an older system.
 The normal lifespan of an HVAC system is 12 to 15 years.
-So, if your system is close to that age, think through the cost of repair with the cost of a new system, factoring in possible energy rebates and the cost savings you’ll see on your heating and cooling bills.
+So, if your system is close to that age, think through the cost of repair with the cost of a new system, factoring in potential energy rebates and the cost savings you’ll see on your heating and cooling bills.

 - Make sure your home is insulated well.